AligatorAbdullah03/AligatorAbdullah03/README.md

 - 👋 Hi, I’m @AligatorAbdullah03
-- 👀 I’m interested in Coding Skills and Software Development
+- 👀 I’m interested in Coding and Software Development
 - 🌱 I’m currently Doing Software Engineering from University
 - 💞️ I’m looking to collaborate with cooperative people who help and guide me in this initial stage
 - 📫 you can surely reach me at aligatorabdullah@gmail.com